Benjamin Woolley

 Benjamin Woolley is an author, media journalist and television presenter.

 In 2018, he published The King's Assassin, about the affair between James VI and I and George Villiers, 1st Duke of Buckingham.
 In its review, Kirkus reviews considered it a "perfect choice for readers who love English history, especially the Stuart period."
 In 2024, it formed the basis for Mary & George, a British historical drama miniseries created by D. C. Moore starring Julianne Moore.

 Biography

-Woolley studied Philosophy & Politics at Durham University, graduating in 1979.
-Woolley currently teaches English Literature at Goldsmiths, University of London.
+Woolley studied philosophy and politics at Durham University, graduating in 1979.
+Woolley currently teaches English literature at Goldsmiths, University of London.